Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "You wanna leave the kids here tonight?"
 Julian offered.
 "Be a shame to wake ‘em now…Or you two could use our spare room I guess…"

 Marty slipped her hand into Adam’s.
-"A night off...sounds nice," she admitted.
+"A night off... sounds nice," she admitted.
 "If you don’t mind?"

 There was a brief, microsecond-quick look of *knowing* that flashed between all the men simultaneously, no doubt calculated to go undetected by the gentle ladyfolk present.
 Too bad for them, none of them were as subtle as they thought.